ismetacar/ertis/readme.md

 - `allow_anonymous`: You can set True or False for the api endpoint authorization requirement (Must be boolean)

-Than setup the registered api like below on same rest.py file.
+Then setup the registered api like below on same rest.py file.

 ```python
 def setup_api(app):